Skip to main content

 How Does Program Type Affect Incentive Limits?

-The distinction between program types is significant. are part of a group health plan are also subject to the Health Insurance Portability and Accountability Act (HIPAA), as amended by the Affordable Care Act (ACA).
+The distinction between program types is significant.
+Wellness programs that are part of a group health plan are also subject to the Health Insurance Portability and Accountability Act (HIPAA), as amended by the Affordable Care Act (ACA).
 HIPAA rules permit incentives of up to 30% of the cost of coverage (and up to 50% for tobacco-cessation programs) for health-contingent wellness programs.

 For participatory programs that collect health data but are not part of a group health plan, the de minimis standard was proposed.
 This creates a complex regulatory environment where the permissible incentive may depend on the program’s design and its integration with the employer’s health plan.